 With over 180 million LinkedIn users in the world, I honestly don’t think that even half of them are actively seeking work.
 More than likely, they are happily employed and happily networking.
 It’s a mistake to think of LinkedIn as a giant job board and your profile as just another resume.
 The power of any social networking tool is in the networking.

 So, if you are currently employed and not taking your LinkedIn use seriously, you’re making a grave error.
-Here are five reasons:
+Here are five reasons why non-job seekers should be on LinkedIn:

 1. You Need To Have A Large Network So You Can Use It Later